-(d) An underground facility operator shall provide to the excavator specifications for supporting any underground facility on the site which requires physical support during excavation or demolition, including the type, strength and arrangement of the support.
+(e) An operator shall provide to the excavator specifications for supporting any underground facility on the site, which requires physical support during excavation or demolition, including the type, strength, and arrangement of the support.
 In accordance with N.J.A.C.
-14:2-3.3(e)4, if the parties mutually agree, the underground facility operator shall provide such support.
+14:2-3.3, if the parties mutually agree, the operator shall provide such support.

-(e) If an underground facility operator receives a request from the One-Call center for an emergency markout, the underground facility operator shall:
+(f) If an operator receives a request from the One-Call center for an emergency markout, the operator shall: